anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-windows.md

 For more information about the app, see the [What is Set up School PCs?](https://docs.microsoft.com/education/windows/use-set-up-school-pcs-app) article.

 ## Set up Windows devices
 Complete the following steps to add your Windows 10 devices to Intune for Education.
-During this manual setup, devices must have access to the internet.
+During setup, devices must have access to the internet.

 1. Power on the new Windows 10 device.
 2. On a new or reset device, the first setup screen reads, **Lets start with region.
 Is this right?** Select the region where your PCs are located.
 Then select **Yes**.